kuliashvili/Joke-Generator/README.md

 3. If the joke type is "twopart," the setup and delivery are combined and displayed as one joke.
 4. Clicking the "New Joke" button triggers a new API call to fetch a new joke, which, is then displayed on the screen.

-## Contributing

-Contributions are welcome!
-If you find any issues or would like to add new features, please feel free to submit a pull request.

 ## Acknowledgements

 This project was created as a learning exercise to practice React and API integration.
 It makes use of the Joke API for fetching jokes.

 Thanks for checking out the Joke Generator!
 Have fun generating and enjoying the jokes!

+## Contributing

+<h3>Contributions are welcome!
+If you find any issues or would like to add new features, please feel free to submit a pull request.</h3>